-IB students graduating with the IB diploma are able to study at universities all around the world, often with advanced credit.
+Students who graduate with the IB Diploma are afforded the opportunity to study at universities all around the world, often with advanced credit.
 Students report that their involvement with the IB has given them the tools needed to succeed at college.

-According to research compiled by the IB Organisation students comment in particular on their sense of preparedness, self-confidence, research skills and their ability to manage their time.
+According to a survey by the IB Organisation, students comment in particular on their strong research and time management skills as well as a general sense of preparedness leading to higher self-confidence.
 Even more important, they have developed a sense of the world around them and their responsibility to it.
-Alto International School is an accredited IB World School and is an official candidate school for the IB Diploma program.
+Alto International School is an accredited IB World School and is an official candidate school for the IB Diploma Program.